ciganzelezo/PocketBook-626-replace-internal-storage/README.md

 ### Make the main partition larger
 - Filesystem type is FAT32
-- In order to do that, the partition has to be deleted and recreated so **backup all contents of the parition**
+- In order to do that, the partition has to be deleted and recreated, so **backup all contents of the parition** so you can later put them into the new partition
 - Also, in my case.
 After booting up the reader with the resized partition, the device went into update mode.
 After the update, i couldn't open any of the books because of DRM protection.
 Those books were previously fine, others haven't reported anything like that
 - I've used fdisk, since fdisk is the goat
 ```